How To Fix Old and Sagging Piercings

-There are two primary causes for ear piercings to become larger over time: wearing heavy earrings for long periods and purposefully stretching earlobes using spacers.
-As with any part of the body, as people age skin becomes weaker and shows a loss of elasticity due to lower levels of collagen production.
+There are two primary causes for ear piercings becoming larger over time: wearing heavy earrings for long periods and purposefully stretching earlobes using spacers.
+As with any part of the body, with age, skin becomes weaker and shows a loss of elasticity due to lower levels of collagen production.
 The earlobes themselves also tend to get larger throughout adulthood, a phenomenon that is mostly attributed to gravity.

 How Can Earlobe Sagging Be Treated?

 Earlobe sagging can be treated through corrective surgery and can be carried out as a procedure on its own or as part of more widespread treatment.
 “The procedure is straightforward and is carried out using local anesthesia," says board certified plastic surgeon Michael Frederick, MD, of Hass Plastic Surgery in West Palm Beach, FL.
 "When there is a large amount of excess skin, it can be a little more complicated, but with a bit of ‘skin origami,’ patients will be able to achieve the results they were looking for.”
 Most commonly, the procedure involves sewing the opening closed and removing excess skin to refashion the shape of the earlobe.
 Dr. Frederick says he commonly addresses stretched earlobes in conjunction with other operations.
 It's particularly common in combination with facelifts, but the procedure can be done if you are under anesthetic for almost any other cosmetic procedure too.
 Pricing for earlobe piercing correction as a stand-alone procedure varies widely, between $300 and $1,000 depending on what type of repair is required and whether or not you want the procedure on both ears.